Hayat-AlTurki/pdsnd_github/README.md

 ### Date created

-For this project, a python code was created based on the CVS files provided in August 2021.
+For this project, a python code was created based on the CVS files ( 3 Cities) provided in August 2021.

 ### Project Title
 Bike-share Data - Python code